-In addition to this, in 2022 Standard Ethics Ltd. ("Standard Ethics"), an independent agency that issues non-financial sustainability ratings, increased GHC's ESG rating from investment grade EE- ("Adequate") to EE ("Strong").
+In addition to this, in 2023, Standard Ethics Ltd. ("Standard Ethics"), an independent agency that issues non-financial sustainability ratings, increased GHC's ESG rating from investment grade EE ("Strong") to EE+ ("Very Strong"), while leaving the short-term rating unchanged at "EE".

-Also in 2021, at the instigation of the Board of Directors, the Group updated the Code of Ethics approved on August 8, 2018.
-This update has allowed for the inclusion in the Code of Ethics of important references to some of the main supranational recommendations, in line with the principle that views sustainability as a continuous and constant practice of alignment with global and systemic strategies deemed appropriate for preserving the planet and the interests of future generations.
+The Group's Code of Ethics includes important references to some of the main supranational recommendations, in line with the principle that views sustainability as a continuous and constant practice of alignment with global and systemic strategies deemed appropriate for preserving the planet and the interests of future generations.

 On April 30, 2021, and at the proposal of the Board of Directors, GHC's Shareholders' Meeting approved a long-term incentive plan involving the free assignment of GHC ordinary Shares.
 This is known as the "2021-2023 Performance Share Plan" and is reserved for the Chief Executive Officer, the General Manager and key figures of the Company and/or the Group as identified by the Board of Directors where applicable.
 This Plan has a multi-year duration and is subdivided into three rolling allocation cycles, each lasting three years.
 It stipulates that the assignment of Shares is linked to the achievement of certain performance objectives, with a significant weighting (15%) given for the first time to ESG objectives (i.e. improvement in the Standard Ethics rating and environmental energy performance).

-In 2022, the Control, Risks and Sustainability Committee and/or the Board of Directors continued their preparatory and in-depth work in relation to various aspects concerning sustainability issues, both through internal corporate functions (including The Group Investor Relations and Sustainability Officer and the Legal and Corporate Affairs Office) and through participating in specialised conferences and seminars (including "The development of the Board of Directors in terms of sustainability and digital transformation" organised by Assonime - Association of Italian joint-stock companies).
+In 2023, the Control, Risks and Sustainability Committee and/or the Board of Directors continued their indepth work in relation to various aspects concerning sustainability issues, both through internal corporate functions and through induction activities, alongside dedicated conventions and seminars.

-In particular, the issues covered by such investigative or in-depth work include:
+In particular, the issues covered by such in-depth work include: